 The latest research demonstrates that Sea Lice are able to identify and attach to stressed fish with compromised immune systems.
 As stressed fish begin to produce cortisol and adrenaline (primary stress hormones) their immune system is compromised and they become targets for sea lice.
 GenusWave technology uses a multi-step approach to prevent sea lice infestation before they occur.

-Next, Sea Lice Disruption Technology utilizes specialized sound technology to stimulate mucus production and disrupt the host identification and attachment processes, which sea lice need to go through to complete their life cycle.
-Mucus production acts as the primary line of defense against sea lice, making it difficult for ectoparasites (sea lice) to attach to salmon.
+Next, Sea Lice Defence Technology utilizes specialized sound technology to stimulate mucus production and disrupt the host identification and attachment processes, which sea lice need to go through to complete their life cycle.
+Mucus production acts as the primary line of defence against sea lice, making it difficult for ectoparasites (sea lice) to attach to salmon.
 By maintaining fish health and stopping sea lice identification, GenusWave brings to market the first preventative solution to stop sea lice attachment and support fish health.

 Unfortunately, current treatments for managing sea lice have a range of unintended consequences that may worsen salmon health.
 For example, the use of use peroxide treatments and thermolicers remove the salmon’s mucus, leaving salmon susceptible to infections and diseases – including recurring sea lice infestations.
 Antibiotics can be somewhat effective at lowering disease rates, but antibiotic use leads to a host of negative consequences to both fish and the environment.